What Medicare covers in the hospital

-If you're admitted as an inpatient, Part A will help cover your stay.
-This generally includes a semi-private room, meals, general nursing care, drugs, and other hospital services and supplies.
+If you’re admitted as an inpatient, Part A will help cover your stay.
+This would generally include a semi-private room, meals, general nursing care, drugs and other hospital services and supplies.

 How much you’ll pay depends partly on how long you stay.

-Medicare pays for inpatient hospital care based on "benefit periods."
-A benefit period begins the day you're admitted to a hospital – and ends when you haven't had any inpatient hospital care for 60 days in a row.
+Medicare pays for inpatient hospital care and skilled nursing care based on “benefit periods.”
+A benefit period begins the day you’re admitted to a hospital or skilled nursing facility – and ends when you haven’t had any care in either setting for 60 days in a row.

 You can have more than one hospital stay within the same benefit period.
-There's a limit on how many patient days Medicare will cover during a benefit period, but there's no limit on the number of benefit periods you can have over your lifetime.
+There’s a limit on how many days Medicare covers during a benefit period, but there’s no limit on the number of benefit periods you can have over your lifetime.

-How much comes out of your pocket when you're in the hospital?
+So much actually comes out of your pocket when you’re in the hospital?

-After you've paid that, there's no co-payment for days 1 through 60 of each benefit period.
-For days 61through 90 of each benefit period, there's a co-pay of $304 per day.
+After you’ve paid that, there’s no copayment for days 1 through 60 of each benefit period.
+For days 61 through 90 of each benefit period, there’s a copayment of $289 per day next year.

 Keep in mind that Part A doesn’t cover doctor fees or other medical services.
 That’s where Part B comes in.

-To get Part B, you must pay a monthly premium, which for most people is $104.90 per month this year.
+To get Part B, you must pay a monthly premium, which for most people will be $99.90 per month in 2012.

-You'll also pay 20 percent of the Medicare-approved amount for most doctor services while you're an inpatient.
-Part B also helps cover outpatient costs, such as doctors' fees, emergency and observation services, lab tests, and X-rays.
+Then you’ll pay 20 percent of the Medicare-approved amount for most doctor services while you’re an inpatient.
+Part B also helps cover outpatient costs, such as doctors’ fees, emergency and observation services, lab tests and X-rays.

-Finally, here are some things Medicare doesn't cover in the hospital:
+I should also point out some of things Medicare doesn’t cover in the hospital.

-David Sayen is Medicare's regional administrator for Arizona, California, Nevada, Hawaii, and the Pacific Territories.
-You can always get answers to your Medicare questions by calling 1-800-MEDICARE (1-800-633-4227).
+• David Sayen is Medicare’s regional administrator for California, Arizona, Nevada, Hawaii, and the Pacific Trust Territories.
+You can always get answers to your Medicare questions by calling 1-800-633-4227.